jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 ### Benefit #2: Returning something other than the new object.

-Constructors can only return the newly-created object, so we wouldn’t be able to return anything else, such as a Result or a UserCreatedEvent.
+Constructors can only return the newly-created object, so we wouldn't be able to return anything else, such as a Result or a UserCreatedEvent.
 With static factory methods, we can do so.

 ```csharp
 public class User : Entity<UserId>